KankakeeCommunityCollege/newsroom/_posts/2025-03-07-21-up-21-down-for-niksch.md

 “QUOTE from Bryce”

-The Cavaliers currently have an 8-1 record.
+The Cavaliers have an 8-1 record.
 Next, they play in Hillsboro, Missouri, with two games against Jefferson College.
 The team has its home opener Tuesday, March 11 at 3 p.m. against Waubonsee Community College.
 All home games can be streamed live.
 Visit [athletics.kcc.edu](https://athletics.kcc.edu/ "athletics.kcc.edu") for more schedule and streaming information.